Executive Team

 Commander Brent Kimbriel

-Sherrifs-Officers-9-16-21_-123.jpg Commander Brent Kimbriel began his law enforcement career in 2010.
+Brent Kimbriel is a Commander with YCSO.
+He began his law enforcement career in 2010.
 During Brent’s employment at the Yavapai County Sheriff’s Office, he has been assigned to Patrol, Search & Rescue and S.W.A.T.
 His assignment to these duties has been as a front-line Operator, supervising Sergeant, and commanding Lieutenant.
-He is now assigned as Detention Services Division Commander managing all operations for detention in Yavapai County.
+He was the Division Commander for the Detention Services Division for two years.
+He is now assigned as Division Commander managing the Law Enforcement Services Division and the Administrative Services Division for the Yavapai County Sheriff's Office.

 Captain Eric Stumpf